HyperSnips is a snippet engine for vscode heavily inspired by vim's

 in the current file.
 They are defined with the

 Snippet blocks are snippet definitions.
 They are defined with the

 A trigger can be any sequence of characters which does not contain a space, or a regular expression

 The flags field is a sequence of characters which modify the behavior of the snippet, the available

 flags are the following:

-A flag the snippet will trigger on its own, it is specially useful for
+A flag snippets will activate as soon as their trigger matches, it is specially useful

 The body is the text that will replace the trigger when the snippet is expanded, as in usual

 $2, etc. are available.